cs50nestm/cs50labs/typecasting/README.md

 The variable `class_size_total` isn't permanently changed to a `float`; rather the value is treated as the float in that statement. `class_size_total` is always an `int` in this program.

-So, to generalize explicitly casting a varialble to a different data type, we would write
+So, to generalize explicitly casting a variable to a different data type, we would write:

 ```
 (new_data_type) variable_name
 ```

 In some cases, the C compiler will **implicitly cast** a variable to a different data type.
-This happens when assigning a floating point value to an `int`.
+This happens when assigning a floating point value to an `int`:

 ```c
 float pi = 3.14159;
 int a = pi;
 ```

-Since an integer cannot store any values after the decimal point, the floating point value, `pi`, is **implicitly** cast to an `int` as it as assigned to the variable `a`;
+Since an integer cannot store any values after the decimal point, the floating point value, `pi`, is **implicitly** cast to an `int` as it as assigned to the variable `a`.

 **Explicitly** casting is generally preferred from a stylistic perspective, so that others can more easily understand your code.